 What is it?
 A sweet milk-style drink, low in protein and fortified with calcium.

 Good for...
 Those who can’t tolerate dairy or soya.

 Taste: Sweet but neutral – doesn’t give hot drinks a milky colour.

-Cooking: Thin consistency, so you may need to thicken sauces with a little extra flour.
+Cooking: It has a thin consistency, so you may need to thicken sauces with a little extra flour.